ocelot-engineering/covid-imperial-next/README.md

 - The ability to test this application offline is a must, right now an internet connection is required to perform end-to-end testing.
 If the API was to go down, it would disable testing and impact development and deployments.
 - To address this, testing data should be created and saved (not in this repo unless the data is very small).
-- Use of test data should be easily doable with `getData`.
+- `getData` should be able to easily return this test data.
 This could be done by allowing the `endpoint` to be passed into the function.

 #### Expanding Testing

-- There are currently not too many tests, and much of the application is not being properly tested.
+- Currently, there are not too many tests, and much of the application is not being properly tested.
-- Lack of testing can cause technical debt to get out of control and never be recovered, therefore testing should be built either before the functions are written (test-driven-development) or at the same time they are written.
+- Lack of testing early on can cause technical debt to get out of control which may never be recovered.
+Therefore testing should be built either before the functions are written (test-driven-development) or at the same time they are written.
-- My testing strategy for this project would be:
+- My testing strategy moving forward with this project would be:
   - Start by ensuring all functions are unit tested.
 This means all functions are small and easily testable.
-  - If refactoring is required, built tests before refactoring to ensure integrity.
+  - If refactoring is required, build tests before refactoring to ensure integrity.
   - Then move onto end-to-end tests.
   - When the app gets very large, start building "controllers" that make e2e testing easier.